One United Nations Plaza: Features

 The steel-frame structure is covered by an aluminum curtain wall with reflective glass.
 Although Mies van der Rohe first thought of an all‐glass skyscraper as early as 1921, it took a few more years for the glass curtain wall to evolve.
 Masonry continued to play a major role until after World War II, although glass had begun to make major inroads in such buildings as the Starrett–Lehigh Building on the block bounded by West 26th and 27th Streets and 11th and 12th Avenues in New York City.
-But the first massive all-glass‐wall effect was first achieved in 1950 at the U. N. Secretariat.
+The first massive all-glass‐wall effect was first achieved in 1950 at the U. N. Secretariat.
 After the UN Secretariat, the second most influential glass curtain wall was the Seagram Building, designed in 1958 by Mies van der Rohe, Philip Johnson and Kahn & Jacobs, which "ushered in amber and bronzed monoliths, and its elegant, muted approach is still copied here and around the world".
 Initially, Roche considered the glass facade to be a polychrome glass with alternating primary colors, red and blue.
-Later on, Roche chose an absolutely uniform surface, the color of which emphasizes the building's geometric changes in setbacks.
+Later, he chose an absolutely uniform surface, the color of which emphasizes the building's geometric changes in setbacks.
 When Roche asked the UN Secretary General for his opinion on the choice of red and blue, he was "unhappy with the idea".
 Roche then related it closer to the UN Secretariat glass color, which is green.
 According to Roche, this was his "minimalistic expression of the building's design, by using a uniform, small-textured skin to create a sculptured form, and by using reflective surfaces to delineate the form: dark, medium, light.
 When asked about deviating from the traditional and his design's modern look, Roche insisted that "any building is still crafted from traditional methods and is the same, whether it is traditional or modern."
 Plaza One has a glass skin with some solid wall behind it.
 Roche Dinkeloo had already opened a "new chapter as they pioneered the use of reflective glass in Bell Telephone's Development Center in Holmdel, N.J., in 1962."
 Lefer has suggested that "freedom in the use of glass enabled architects to design impressive structures, and that people prefer to live and work In buildings that have windows.
 The glass used by Roche-Dinkeloo is the third generation in reflective glass, which has a mirror-like coating on the glass to bounce back some of the sun's rays and heat, but is thin enough to see through from the inside.
 At night, one can see into a lighted space from the outside, but one cannot see out.